Nipuna-Lakruwan/Hospital-Management-System-Csharp/README.md

 The Hospital Management System is designed to improve the efficiency of hospital operations and enhance patient care.
 By following the SDLC phases, the project aims to deliver a robust and user-friendly application that meets the needs of hospital staff and patients alike.
 Future updates and maintenance will ensure the system remains effective and secure.

 ---

-This documentation serves as a comprehensive guide for the development, deployment, and maintenance of the Hospital Management System, ensuring all stakeholders are informed and aligned throughout the project lifecycle.